 In January, I began co-teaching a class at Purchase College called Art and the Environment.
 An outgrowth of the campus theme from the previous year (Environment is Everything), it is a collaboration with Environmental Studies professor, Ryan Taylor.
 The majority of the students are from Environmental Studies, which makes me feel especially cautious about which version of art history is presented.
 There are so many versions; where does one begin telling the story of art?

 We're covering a lot of ground, so it's impossible to highlight everything.
 Cherry-picking artists and theorists is daunting because I don't want to misrepresent the discipline.
 At the same time, though, it's liberating.
 For example, the students were assigned a reading from Anthony Julius' Transgressions: The Offences of Art (2002, Chicago: University of Chicago Press) to contextualize environmental artist-activists.
 Why is it, I wonder, that none of my former art history studio professors devoted a chunk of time to discussing artists as troublemakers (that I can recall, at least)?
 I know that I am not alone in my impulse to cross the line.
-I know that I fit into a tradition of artists who test, break and rewrite the rules.
-It would be easy to just imply the transgressive nature of art, but pausing to acknowledge it is different.
-It is part of making the choice about the story being told.

 Because the class is for academic credit, writing is a key component, with students writing critical analyses of works of art.
 Contextualizing this process is Sylvan Barnet's A Short Guide to Writing About Art (2008, Upper Saddle River, NJ: Pearson).
 Having worked in arts publishing and having written my fair share of art history essays (the last one was worth a whopping 100 per cent of my grade), I didn't expect any big surprises from the book.
 However, I did run across something that shocked me: in describing the process of 'reception theory', Barnet explains that the uniqueness of the viewer's response to a work of art has really only been valued for a few years more than I've been alive.
 When I think of all the insights contributed by our students, it's hard to believe that individual responses were not always of interest.